 Personal Style Guide

-Your Personal Style Guide will include shopping links to specific, Eco-Stylist approved pieces you need to round out your renewed closet.
+Your Personal Style Guide will include shopping links to specific, Eco-Stylist certified pieces you need to round out your renewed closet.
 These will be pieces that, in tandem with the clothing you already own (or whatever survived the Closet Cleanout, anyway), achieve the style goals we set.
 These links often include discount codes and direct discount links, too.

 But of course, restructuring your closet is so much more than shopping for more clothing.
 That’s why your Personal Style Guide also includes a personal letter, an assessment of your closet, specific outfit suggestions, tips and tricks, sustainable closet upkeep information and resources, and anything else that has come up in conversation between us about your closet and fashion-related sustainability.